simatic/TrainsProtocolJava/README.md

 targeted OS.

 So far, the C code for the Trains Protocol has been tested on Linux (Debian and Ubuntu).
-It should also work on Mac OS X with a few additional commands (tutoriel yet to come).
+It also runs on Mac OS X (the following tutoriel has been tested on OS X Lion).

 ## Dependencies

 You will need to install the [ant tool] [ant] to be able to compile the code as indicated below.
+If you're on OS X, you shall need to install a GNU gcc version via macports or homebrew.

 ## How to build and run the code